kubernetes/community/CLA.md

 #### 3. Sign the CLA

-Once you select your type of contributor proceed to Sign the CLA.

-Follow the instructions to complete the signing process through DocuSign.
+Once you select your type of contributor proceed to Sign the CLA and follow the instructions to complete the signing process through DocuSign.

-##### Ensure your GitHub e-mail address matches e-mail address used to sign CLA
+**Ensure your GitHub e-mail address matches e-mail address used to sign CLA**

 After you have carefully filled up the information, Click "Finish" and you will be redirected to your GitHub Pull Request page.